h0tbird/coreseed/README.md

 [Marathon](https://github.com/mesosphere/marathon) is one of such frameworks.
 It is a cluster-wide init and control system for long-running applications.
 Other frameworks like [Jenkins](https://github.com/jenkinsci/mesos-plugin) and [Elasticsearch ](https://github.com/mesos/elasticsearch) might share the same cluster resources.

-[REX-Ray](http://rexray.readthedocs.io/en/stable/) provides a vendor agnostic storage orchestration engine.
+[REX-Ray](http://rexray.readthedocs.io/en/stable/) delivers persistent storage access for container runtimes, such as *Docker* and *Mesos*, and provides an easy interface for enabling advanced storage functionality across common storage, virtualization and cloud platforms.

 # Components